close

 Where something impacts the delivery outside of the University's control like COVID-19, it would be considered reasonable for UEA to alter the delivery of your education as long as it still meets advertised learning outcomes, in an appropriate way.

-Our advice team have a wealth of knowledge and experience in dealing with academic complaints.
+Our advisors have a wealth of knowledge and experience in dealing with academic complaints.
 We offer appointments by phone, face to face, Microsoft Teams or by email.

-In your appointment, your advice worker will discuss with you all of the options open to you and provide you with their advice on what course of actions you should take.
-Whether in the meeting or later your advice worker can help you make contact with the University and others if more information is needed, support you in completing your complaint form and formulating your arguments and be a point of contact should you have any questions or issues.
+In your appointment, your advisor will discuss with you all of the options open to you and provide you with their advice on what course of actions you should take.
+Whether in the meeting or later your advisor can help you make contact with the University and others if more information is needed, support you in completing your complaint form and formulating your arguments and be a point of contact should you have any questions or issues.

 Non-Academic Complaints